What are Corporate Practice of Medicine (CPOM) Laws?

 Arizona

-• Summary of Current Law: Arizona lacks explicit statutory or regulatory prohibitions on the corporate practice of medicine (CPOM).
+- Summary of Current Law: Arizona lacks explicit statutory or regulatory prohibitions on the corporate practice of medicine (CPOM).
 Instead, CPOM restrictions stem from two historical Arizona Supreme Court cases involving optometry: Funk Jewelry Co. v.
 State of Arizona (1935) and State Ex.
 Rel.
 Board of Optometry v.
 Sears Roebuck & Co.
 (1967).
 These cases established that corporations lack the "necessary moral and intellectual qualities" for certain healthcare practices.
 Under Arizona law, only individuals can hold licenses as doctors of medicine and practice medicine.
 However, Arizona's professional corporation statutes permit non-licensed entities to own up to 49% of shares in a professional corporation, provided it's not prohibited by profession-specific licensing laws.
 Non-licensed individuals can also hold positions on the corporation's board or as officers, as long as at least 50% of directors and the president are licensed to provide the specified professional services.
 Despite updates to professional corporation statutes in 1996, no court decisions have explicitly clarified their application to physician licensure.
-Arizona healthcare attorneys tread carefully, given the lack of explicit direction.
+Arizona healthcare attorneys tread carefully.
 The risk of Arizona administrative agencies challenging entities employing physicians may be higher if non-physician owners are perceived as interfering with diagnosis or treatment decisions or other aspects of patient care.
+It’s worth noting that the Arizona Supreme Court has never overruled its prior decisions that recognized the CPOM doctrine in common law, even if it wasn’t made explicit in statutes.
+Note that several types of Arizona medical practice entities require separate licenses from the Arizona Department of Health Services, including Outpatient Treatment Centers—though groups that are owned by a physician may qualify for an exemption from this licensing requirement.
+The Arizona Medical Board had the fifth highest per-capita rate in the country of serious enforcement actions taken (from 2019-2021).

 Arkansas